 You’ll still run across a crowd who will swear by knee-high full leather hiking boots.
-There are also those who won’t be caught dead in hiking boots and instead opt for hiking shoes for Men, hiking shoes for Women in most conditions.
+There are also those who won’t be caught dead in hiking boots and instead opt for hiking shoes in most conditions.

 Whichever camp you may fall into, we’ll talk about some of the pros and cons and how to choose the best hiking boots before suggesting a few.